Caen007/MoonforgedGatesAndFences/README.md

 ## 📝 Credits & Feedback

 - Made by **Caenos**
-- - Join the community on [Discord](https://discord.gg/pawMPNDx) for feedback, support, and sneak peeks.
+- - Join the community on [Discord](https://discord.gg/wwGJqd7P) for feedback, support, and sneak peeks.
+- - If the invite link expires, you can find me in the Thunderstore Discord.

 ## Special thanks :